Tree-walking functions enable efficient traversal of the syntax tree.

 [:type :depth :named-p])

-Create an iterator that yields traversed nodes.
-If props is a vector of property names, the iterator yields a vector containing the node’s properties instead.
+tsc-traverse-iter tree-or-node [props]props is a vector of property names, the iterator yields a vector containing the node’s properties instead.
 Do not keep a reference to the vector, as it is reused across iterations.
 Use pcase-let to extract the properties instead.

 (iter-do (props (tsc-traverse-iter